-Jenny: In addition to the kitchens, there’s a lounge on every floor in the dorms, and easy access to the other Gropius dorms, since they’re attached.
+Jenny: In addition to the kitchens, there’s a lounge on every floor in the resident halls, and easy access to the other Gropius resident hall, since they’re attached.

 Mark: The common areas have a TV with cable, sofa, couches, table and chairs.
 We have a balcony on our floor.